Updated November 20, 2019.

-Someday.
-As it stands right now, pot shops are cash only businesses, due to federal banking regulations regarding money laundering and banks doing business with individuals dealing in areas illegal under federal law.
+Hopefully someday.
+As it stands right now, pot shops are cash-only businesses, due to federal banking regulations regarding money laundering and banks doing business with individuals dealing in areas illegal under federal law.
 This requirement will likely be changing soon though.

 Anything Else I Should Know Before Coming to Colorado to Purchase and Smoke Marijuana?

 First, the rules are constantly changing; I’ve tried to be as up to date as possible, but its best to check with an attorney before coming.
 Next, keep in mind that Colorado’s legalization is essentially an experiment and many other states and the federal government are watching it closely.
 Don’t do anything that could jeopardize its success.
 Don’t commit crimes, don’t provide marijuana to underage people, don’t try to take it home with you.
 Remember, if you ever want pot to be legalized in your state, it likely has to succeed in Colorado, don’t do anything that would potentially add to the negative statistics.

 What Our Clients Have to Say